quittle/gradle-android-emulator/README.md

 In the configuration for the build on Travis, `GRADLE_PUBLISH_KEY` and `GRADLE_PUBLISH_SECRET` are injected as secret environment variables.

-Upon check-in to the `master` branch, Travis checks out, builds, and deploys the plugin.
+Upon check-in to the `master` branch, Travis checks out and builds the plugin.
+When a commit is tagged, a new version of the plugin will be released using the tag version number.